aboulle/RaDMaX/README.md

 A windows exe file is available.
 Visit http://www.unilim.fr/pages_perso/alexandre.boulle/radmax.html for more details.

 # What's new
+## December 2020:
+- Problem in wxpython = 4.1.1 with python 3.7-3.8 on windows 7-8-10.
+Please use wxpython 4.0.7 until patch is founded.

 ## November 2019:
 - RaDMaX is now available as web application.
 No more installation required.
 Visit [RaDMaX online](https://aboulle.github.io/RaDMaX-online/) for more details.